-Mastering Options – Seven Rules That Lead to a Killer Option Win Rate
+Mastering Options – Seven Rules That Lead to Killer Option Win Rates (MomentumOptions.com)

 There are many profitable option trading strategies, but none of them work unless you are willing to stick to a set of guiding principles.
-I employ a number of rules that are helpful in maximizing profits, limiting losses and, most importantly, taking the emotion out of trading that all of my subscribers should take the time to understand.
+We employ a number of rules that are helpful in maximizing profits, limiting losses and, most importantly, taking the emotion out of trading that all of our subscribers should take the time to understand.

-In this report, we’ll go over my basic trading philosophy, why I decide to take profits or cut losses when I do and how these decisions will be used to limit risk, all of which will prepare you before you make your first Momentum Options trade.
+In this report, we’ll go over my basic trading philosophy, why we decide to take profits or cut losses when we do and how these decisions will be used to limit risk, all of which will prepare you before you make your first Momentum Options trade.

-Once the option premium has reached my target, I typically close the position and move on to the next trade.
-As an alternative, if the 100% profit target is reached, I might instruct you to sell half of the position.
-For example, if you bought 10 option contracts for this particular trade and I instruct you to sell half of the position, you would sell five and keep five open in your account.
+Once the option premium has reached our target, we typically close the position and move on to the next trade.
+As an alternative, if the 100% profit target is reached, we might instruct you to sell half of the position.
+For example, if you bought 10 option contracts for a particular trade and we instruct you to sell half of the position, you would sell five and keep five open in your account.
 This takes all of the financial risk out of the trade because you now have your original investment back, and you are only trading with “the house’s money.”

 Sometimes an option will zoom past the 100% target, in which case we can ride the stock higher or lower (call or put option) for even further gains.
 Once this happens, we would place a stop order to protect our profits if the stock turns against us.
 Now that the option is profitable, we have a bit more flexibility with where we place our stops, and we can allow more room to accommodate market volatility.